viamgr/wave_secret_decoder/README.md

 There are two issues with this code challenge:

 * The end block length was 129 BYTES instead of 130 that mentioned in the documentation
-* Abraham Lincoln has been dead many years ago in 1865.
-How he could say something about the Internet before creating that?
+* Abraham Lincoln died many years ago in 1865.
+How could he say something about the Internet before creating that?